best-rucking-gear-combat-sports

 Footwear: Keep It Comfortable

-If your feet are uncomfortable, you’re not going to stay consistent—and consistency is where the benefits come from.
+For most combat athletes, a good pair of walking or training shoes is perfectly fine.
+What matters most is comfort, stability, and no friction.
+If your feet are uncomfortable, you’re not going to stay consistent, and consistency is where the benefits come from.

 Optional Add-Ons (Nice, But Not Necessary)